|Lonesome Pine Trails Ski Area|

 To modernize slope conditions, Lonesome Pine acquired a snow cat from an area in Vermont for the 1987-88 season.
 One year later, the Valley Trail was cleared.

 Mike Voisine likely became general manager of Lonesome Pine in the 1990s.

 Circa 1994, Lucien Theriault designed an expansion to the base lodge that doubled it in size.
 A group of volunteers likely completed the project in time for the 1995-96 season.

 Meanwhile, in 1999 the Fort Kent Outdoor Center was established near Lonesome Pine Trails with funding from the Libra Foundation.
 Some of the nordic ski area's trails reach Lonesome Pine Trails.

-After struggling in winters with poor snowfall and having to turn to temporary snowmaking installations, funds were raised to install a permanent system for the 2003-2004 season, initially covering the Maine and Reservoir trails.
+A fundraiser for the installation of a permanent snowmaking system was kicked off in May 2003, quickly amassing $55,000.
+Leveraging the municipal water, the system was constructed for the 2003-2004 season, initially covering the Maine and Reservoir trails.
 Snowmaking was subsequently expanded to cover the Founders and Garbonstingle trails.

 Lonesome Pine Trails continues to operate to this day as a non-profit entity with the T-Bar, snowmaking, and night skiing.

 The Maine (2017)